mekkim/bugzilla_analysis_in_r/README.md

 5. A PERL installation (tested on ActivePerl 5.22.1.2201)
 6. A Tree-Tagger installation

-The following sections describe the process for installing these necesities
+The following sections describe the process for installing these necesities.

+---
 ## INSTALL MYSQL SERVER

 Visit: https://dev.mysql.com/downloads/windows/installer/5.5.html